Skip to main content

 Open

 The Navy concurred with this recommendation and February 2023 documentation stated that based on the results of the independent schedule risk analysis (recommendation 2), the Secretary of the Navy will identify and task an organization to perform schedule evaluations for future Columbia class submarines by June 2023.
-In September 2023, GAO requested additional information regarding actions taken in response to this recommendation and will reevaluate the status of this recommendation once GAO receives additional information.
+In September 2023, GAO requested additional information regarding actions taken in response to this recommendation.
+As of September 2024, GAO has yet to receive the requested information.
+In August 2024, a DOD official stated the Navy would provide an update on its plans to implement this recommendation by November 2024.

 Department of the Navy The Secretary of the Navy should obtain updated information about the shipbuilders' Integrated Enterprise Plan that reflects the updated execution plans and resources needed to address shared risks across the nuclear shipbuilding enterprise.
 (Recommendation 5)